Experiences of Shaming in the Kink Subculture

 When it comes to kinksters shaming other kinksters, the knowledge around “being kinky” becomes more comprehensive.
 As a result, not only do different opinions develop around how to properly “be kinky”, but the plethora of kinky expressions allows for a more specific, targeted shaming experience.

-Power dynamics, edge play, wet & messy (aka WAM), and a category we created for miscellaneous fetishes make it into the top three across every role.
+Power dynamics, edge play, wet & messy (aka WAM), and miscellaneous fetishes make it into the top three of every role.

 Both the left side and outside the slash ranked high in accounts of ‘Truisms’.